denzuko-archive/docker-qemu-dos/README.md

-# qemu for running DOS in Docker Server
+# qemu for running Plan9 in Docker Server

 This image can be used standalone, or as a base for other images.